YatechDev/CI_PP1_Ninja_Ramen/README.md

 ## Project Goals

+The project goal is to create a website for a restaurant specializing in Japanese cuisine, which will be simple, pleasant to use, responsive for mobile phone users and compatible with all popular browsers.

+The main goal of the owner is to promote his restaurant on the Internet and reach the largest community possible.

 ### User Goals
 - Find a restaurant with oriental cuisine.
 - Find a restaurant where you can eat good quality food.